Kemp renews COVID-19 restrictions in Georgia with no mask mandate

 To date, Kemp’s orders on COVID-19 have required city and county governments to adopt the state’s rules rather than impose their own.

-Last week, Atlanta Mayor Keisha Lance Bottoms issued a citywide masking requirement that argued the governor’s statewide orders do not explicitly address mask mandates, posing a legal loophole for local governments to adopt their own measures.
+Last week, week of July 6, Atlanta Mayor Keisha Lance Bottoms issued a citywide masking requirement that argued the governor’s statewide orders do not explicitly address mask mandates, posing a legal loophole for local governments to adopt their own measures.

 Kemp’s office has dismissed the Atlanta mask mandate as unenforceable.